vivqu/vivqu.github.io/_posts/2019-12-31-year-in-numbers.md

 <br />

-## 2020: The Year of Recombination
+# Looking forward to 2020

 I still need to devote some dedicated brain time to thinking about specific goals for the new year (not to mention the decade!), despite laying out some general ideas in the above sections.

-I usually pick a theme for each new year, and I have decided that next year's theme will be **recombination.** I will better define what recombination means and my personal and professional goals in future writing.
+I usually pick a theme for each new year, and I have decided that next year's theme will be **recombination.** I will better define what recombination means and my personal and professional goals in some future writing.

 Happy New Year's Eve!